 Candles are perhaps the number one way to make your home feel more hygge.
 Not only does it create gorgeous hyggelig lighting, but scented candles are great for atmosphere and making your home smell gorgeous.
 (Even though the Danes consider scented candles to be artificial).
 For me, even just the ritual of lighting a candle makes me feel calm and relaxed.
-Make sure you air the room after burning candles, as the particles shed by just one candle exceed those from a cigarette or by cooking.

 “A camera flash is around 5,500 Kelvin (K).
 Fluorescent tubes are 5,000K, incandescent lamps 3,000K, while sunsets, wood and candle flames are about 1,800K.
 That is your hygge sweet spot.”

-Another very hyggelig kind of lighting, and the opposite to that of lamps is natural light.
+Another very hyggelig kind of lighting, and completely the opposite to that of lamps is natural light.
 Imagine yourself in a rustic kitchen with a large, open window, sunlight beaming in over the well-laid breakfast table.
 Maybe there’s a window-seat where you can sit later on with a book, a hot drink, and a blanket.
 This nicely brings me onto my next point.

 Bringing nature inside

 This has recently become one of my favourite ways to decorate.
-Having any kind of plant in your home, even artificial ones, can instantly boost the hygge level.
+Having any kind of plant in your home can instantly boost the hygge level.
 For me, wood furniture and decor is very much included in bring nature inside too.
 Having wood decor reminds me of trees and log cabins – very hyggelig.
 The thought of having a real wood coffee table or dining table gives me hyggebumps (new word I created).
 And add in a plant on real wood table and you’ve got yourself a hyggegasm.
 (Bonus hygge points if you’re snuggled up inside with a hot drink and there’s a wild storm outside).

 The feeling of touch